Wiring a local LLM into the tools you already use

 ollama pull qwen2.5-coder:1.5b-base

-Restart VS Code.
-You now have local AI inline in your editor.
+Restart VS Code and you've got local AI right inside the editor.
 Tab to accept suggestions.
 Cmd+L (Ctrl+L on non-Mac) to ask a question in the sidebar.

 VS Code: Cline

-Cline is a different beast , an autonomous coding agent that can read, write, and execute code on your behalf.
-It works with cloud models by default but supports any OpenAI-compatible endpoint.
+Cline is a different animal.
+It's an autonomous coding agent that can read, write, and run code on your behalf.
+It defaults to cloud models but supports any OpenAI-compatible endpoint.

-Configure Cline to use Ollama: in Cline's settings, set the API provider to "Ollama" or "OpenAI-Compatible," base URL to http://localhost:11434/v1, and pick a model that does function calling well (qwen2.5:14b or larger recommended).
+To point it at Ollama: in Cline's settings, set the API provider to "Ollama" or "OpenAI-Compatible," base URL to http://localhost:11434/v1, and pick a model that handles function calling well (qwen2.5:14b or larger is the recommendation).

-Honest caveat: Cline-style agentic loops put more pressure on the model than chat does.
-Smaller local models (under 7B) usually fail at multi-step file edits.
-14B+ instruct models work; 32B works well.
-For full agent reliability, frontier cloud models still beat local in 2026.
+One honest caveat.
+Cline-style agentic loops lean on the model far harder than plain chat does.
+Smaller local models under 7B usually fall apart on multi-step file edits.
+14B+ instruct models hold up, and 32B works well.
+If you want full agent reliability, frontier cloud models still beat local in 2026.

 Other editors

-• Neovim. llama.vim for inline completion via llama.cpp's server, or avante.nvim for chat with OpenAI-compatible providers.
+- Neovim. llama.vim for inline completion through llama.cpp's server, or avante.nvim for chat with OpenAI-compatible providers.

-• Sublime / VS Code via Cursor fork.
+- Sublime / VS Code via the Cursor fork.
 Cursor lets you set a custom API base URL in Settings → Models.
-Point at Ollama.
+Point it at Ollama.

-If your editor isn't here, search "<editor name> ollama" or "<editor name> openai compatible" , odds are someone built a plugin in 2024 or 2025.
+If your editor isn't on this list, search "<editor name> ollama" or "<editor name> openai compatible."
+Odds are someone built a plugin back in 2024 or 2025.

 Web UIs: Open WebUI

-Open WebUI is the most polished local-first web chat UI.
-Looks like ChatGPT, talks to Ollama (or any OpenAI-compatible API), runs in Docker.
+Open WebUI is the most polished local-first web chat UI going.
+It looks like ChatGPT, talks to Ollama (or any OpenAI-compatible API), and runs in Docker.

 # run open webui pointing at local ollama